See the separate “Macadamia nuts” chapter.

 - California (USA) is world’s largest producer of almonds.
 With its ideal growing conditions, including a mild climate, rich soil, and abundant sunshine, this area produces about 80% of the global almond supply, exporting to nearly 90 countries.
 The website of the Almond Board of California, is a wealth of information regarding almonds.
 Visit www.almondboard.com.
 See also the notes on the Montagu Dried Fruit and Nuts website.

-- The EU and Australia are also significant producers of almonds (USDA, 2016).
+- The EU, Australia, China and Turkey are other significant producers of almonds (USDA, 2017).